badprint/ST-iconFont-snippets/README.md

 SublimeText will display a list of icons that match your keyword.
 Use the mouse or direction keys to select the one you want.

 Different prefix means different icon font.
--bsi stands for `Bootstrap` Icon Font
+- bsi stands for `Bootstrap` Icon Font

--fai stands for `Font Awesome` Icon Font
+- fai stands for `Font Awesome` Icon Font

 <!-- =========================================================== -->